-A United Nations official Wednesday (12 August 2020) joined world leaders in condemning the Belarusian government’s violent crackdown on protestors and journalists following last Sunday’s presidential election there, which critics have called an undemocratic sham.
+A United Nations official Wednesday (12 August 2020) joined world leaders in condemning the Belarusian government’s violent crackdown on protesters and journalists following last Sunday’s presidential election there, which critics have called an undemocratic sham.

 “I remind the Belarusian authorities that the use of force during protests should always be exceptional and a measure of last resort, clearly differentiating between any violent individuals and peaceful protesters, against whom force should not be used,” Michelle Bachelet, high commissioner for human rights at the U.N., said in a statement.

 “State authorities must allow and facilitate the exercise of the rights to freedom of expression and of peaceful assembly and not repress it,” she added.
 “People have the right to speak up and express dissent, even more in the context of elections, when democratic freedoms should be upheld, not supressed.”

 People have the right to speak up and express dissent, even more in the context of elections, when democratic freedoms should be upheld, not supressed.

 Belarusian President Aleksander Lukashenko, who Axios reported is known as “Europe’s last dictator,” has ruled the country in Eastern Europe since 1994.
 Lukashenko declared victory with 80% of the vote Sunday, after jailing or exiling many of his opponents, leaving Svetlana G. Tikhanovskaya, who’s husband was among those jailed, as Lukashenko’s main opponent in the election.

 Amid mounting protests and reported pressure from Belarusian authorities, Tikhanovskaya fled to Lithuania Tuesday and later released a cryptic video saying she “took a very difficult decision” to leave Belarus.